 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-On the twenty-first day of the seventh month, the word of the Lord came through the prophet Haggai: 'Speak to Zerubbabel son of Shealtiel, governor of Judah, to Joshua son of Jehozadak, the high priest, and to the remnant of the people.
-Ask them, "Who of you is left who saw this house in its former glory?
-How does it look to you now?
-Does it not seem to you like nothing?"'
+On the twenty-first day of the seventh month, this word of ADONAI came through Hagai the prophet: "Speak now to Z'rubavel the son of Sh'alti'el, governor of Y'hudah, and to Y'hoshua the son of Y'hotzadak, the cohen hagadol, and to the rest of the people; say this to them: '"Who among you is left that saw this house in its former glory?
+And how does it look to you now?
+It seems like nothing to you, doesn't it?

 God sent the prophet to the leaders and to the people with His third message.
 The temple that they had built was not nearly as fancy as Solomon's temple and the questions that he asks point this out.
 We saw, in Ezra 3, how there was weeping from the older people when the foundation of the temple was laid.
 They had wept because they remembered how magnificent Solomon's temple had seemed compared to this rather humble new temple.
 They could not yet see the promised beauty of this humble house.